 Injuries happen all the time.
 Trips, falls, bumps, and bruises are just part of life.
 When these minor injuries occur we typically dust ourselves off, nurse our wounds, and get on with our lives.
 However, when an injury is catastrophic, life can change in an instant.
 Serious and life-threatening complications can result from any type of accident or injury including motor vehicle accidents, work injuries, falls from high places, and pharmaceutical or medical injuries.
 Catastrophic injuries can take a toll on the entire family, causing emotional suffering and serious financial consequences.
 The victim may incur costly medical expenses, and may lose his or her ability to earn an income.
 If injuries are due to the negligence of a third party, a personal injury lawsuit may help you get your life back.
-Contact a Houston Personal Injury Attorney Today.
+Contact Kirk Law Firm, PLLC today.

 What is Considered a Catastrophic Injury?

 The most common catastrophic injuries are traumatic injuries to the brain or spinal cord, and severe burns.
 In addition to the pain suffered from these types of injuries, the ability to return to a normal life is difficult, if not impossible, for many victims.
 They may never be able to return to work, and even ‘simple’ tasks such as eating, dressing, and bathing may be difficult for the rest of a victim’s life.
 When injuries are this serious and debilitating, the entire family is usually impacted.
 While compensation for such life- altering injuries cannot heal physical pain, it may allow the victim and his or her family to protect their financial future and afford long-term medical care.